hasanyusuf01/Stewart-Platform-/README.md

 Ensure that your camera is properly configured and connected, as most scripts rely on webcam input for real-time processing.

 ---

+## Testing and Model Evaluation Scripts

+This section covers scripts designed for testing and evaluating the trained models on live or recorded data.

+### streamlit_app.py

+This script provides a Streamlit web application for live robot movement prediction based on video input.
+Users can select between live video or video file input, upload a target image, and see the predicted robot movements in real time.

+### pipline1.py

+This script outlines a pipeline for processing live video or video files, predicting the robot's 6DoF using the trained model, and sending the control commands to the robot.
+It integrates video capture, model prediction, and robot control in a streamlined process.

+### Python Version Requirement

+These scripts require Python 3.11.9 to ensure compatibility and optimal performance.

+---